TrendingTechnology/Interact/README.md

-* Do not chain any of these modifiers together, that will result in unforseen occurences.
-All of the combinations of modifiers have been pre-combined already.
-You just need to use the one specific to your use case.
-The math and also state can be issues so the combinations need to be made in advanced.

 ## TODO

-* Fix the issues the issues with mac, well not really fix.
-I just need to invert some geometry and test
 * Add in more customizations such as limiting dragging to a single dimension or to a single path.
 * Add in more advanced physics, I have multiple models ready but just need to run more tests before they can be included.
   * gravity